ULTRASOUND AND ECHOCARDIOGRAPHY

 Most pets will need to be shaved for the ultrasound procedure – since air doesn’t transmit ultrasound waves, the air trapped in the fur deflects the wave and makes the ultrasound ineffective.
 Gel is applied between the pet and the transducer, which transmits the sound waves and detects them bouncing back again, to further block out air between it and the patient.

 Depending on the pet and the procedure needed, performing the ultrasound exam may require sedation or anesthesia.
 It’s uncomfortable when the ultrasound probe is pushed up under the ribcage to look at the liver and kidneys.
 Some pets also find being restrained in one position for 15 minutes or more to be stressful or frightening.
 Small incisions may need to be made to obtain biopsy samples guided by the ultrasound machine, so anesthesia is almost always required for these.
 Procedures rarely requiring a sedative include scanning for pregnancy, ultrasound of the bladder or echocardiogram.

 The ultrasound scan itself is very safe.
 Biopsies carry some risk or bleeding, perforation or the spread of an existing infection.
 Your veterinarian can discuss the risks for your particular pet before the procedure.

 The cost of an ultrasound scan varies tremendously depending on how long it will take and what procedures are being done.
-The price of the scan will cover not only the doctor’s time but the cost of this expensive equipment.
-In the past, we have referred our ultrasound cases to Lakeshore veterinary Specialists or to our mobile cardiologist.
+The price of the scan will cover not only the veterinarian’s time but the cost of this expensive equipment.
+In the past, we have referred our ultrasound cases to Lakeshore Veterinary Specialists or to our mobile cardiologist.
 We don’t consider ourselves expert ultrasonographers so there are some things, especially echocardiograms, that we don’t feel we are competent to do.
-Many abdominal ultrasounds can be done here at BFVC though, for less cost than seeing a specialist.
+Many abdominal ultrasounds can be done here at our animal hospital though, for less cost than seeing a specialist.